fredrik-jansson-se/fredrik-jansson-se.github.io/fluent-bit-input-rust.md

 Fluent Bit loads input plugins from a shared library using a convention.
 Assume the input plugin is named `example`, fluent bit assumes the shared library to be named `flb-in_example.so`.
 From that library it will load a struct describing the plugin called `in_example_plugin`.

+I've tried to keep the C code to a absolut minimum.

-This struct is defined in `csrc/in_example_plugin.c` and looks like
+This struct is defined in [`csrc/in_example_plugin.c`](https://github.com/fredrik-jansson-se/fluent-bit-input-rust/blob/master/csrc/in_example_plugin.c) and looks like
 ``` c
 struct flb_input_plugin in_example_plugin = {
     .name         = "example",